 My name is Ross Poulton.
-I'm 30, and I'm a problem solver.
+I'm 30-something, and I'm a problem solver.

 I've got a pretty broad collection of interests: computers & IT, fatherhood, music, photography, and craft beer.
 I've written a little about some of those things below.

 In 2011 I became known as "Dad" to a pretty cool little kid.
 Being a dad has bought me more enjoyment (not to mention taught me more about time management and shown me what my real sleep requirements are) than I ever imagined possible.
 Our second son arrived in 2014, further reducing our actual required levels of sleep.